mmm84766/Exploring-the-Bitcoin-cryptocurrency-market/README.md

 # Exploring-the-Bitcoin-cryptocurrency-market

-In this project on Datacamp, I want to better understand the growth and impact of Bitcoin and other cryptocurrencies by exploring the market capitalization of different cryptocurrencies.
+In this project, I want to better understand the growth and impact of Bitcoin and other cryptocurrencies by exploring the market capitalization of different cryptocurrencies.

 Techniques used in this project: